gca-research-group/tee-morello-performance-experiments/README.md

 <h1 style="font-size: 2em;">Performance and safety experiments carried out in secure compartments created on a Morello Board</h1>

 This repository documents the performance and security evaluation experiments in secure compartments created on a Morello Board with cheriBSD 24.5.
+The Morello board used to conduct the experiment has 17,118,408,704 bytes (approximately 17,118.4 MB).

 # 1. Evaluation of the number of library-based compartments